Nanolx/SecurityBypasser/YokaiWatchWibbleWobble.md

 #### A) Using xdelta patches
 In the directory patcher/delta/com.level5.ywwwus you'll find xdelta patches to be applied like:

-        xdelta3 <original-lib> <delta-patch> <modified-lib>
+        xdelta3 -d -s -f <original-lib> <delta-patch> <modified-lib>

    for example with the armeabi libSGF:

-        xdelta3 libSGF.so libSGF-armeabi.delta libSGF-mod.so
+        xdelta3 -d -s -f libSGF.so libSGF-armeabi.delta libSGF-mod.so

    with the armeabi-v7a libSGF:

-        xdelta3 libSGF.so libSGF-armeabi-v7a.delta libSGF-mod.so
+        xdelta3 -d -s -f libSGF.so libSGF-armeabi-v7a.delta libSGF-mod.so

    or with the x86 libSGF:

-        xdelta3 libSGF.so libSGF-x86.delta libSGF-mod.so
+        xdelta3 -d -s -f libSGF.so libSGF-x86.delta libSGF-mod.so

+afterwards replace the original libSGF.so with libSGF-mod.so

 If xdelta3 is not available on your system, you'll find 32 and 64 bit versions in the directory [patcher](patcher).